FredericWantiez/AdvancedPS.jl/docs/src/index.md

 # AdvancedPS: Particle Filters for Julia

-This is a lightweight package that implements particles based Monte Carlo algorithms for the [Turing](https://turing.ml/stable/) ecosystem.
+This is a lightweight package that implements particle based Monte Carlo algorithms for the [Turing](https://turing.ml/stable/) ecosystem.

 ### Installing from Julia